nicolasjhampton/python_tutorial_game_project/blog/step3.md

 them, I'm just not going over it.

-So, let's just take a snapshot of the top of the [models.py](https://github.com/nicolasjhampton/python_tutorial_game_project/blob/21c137f30e863010ce082d6be1b4463ea992f42b/models.py) file as it should be now...you know, for posterity...
+So, let's just take a snapshot of the top of the [models.py](https://github.com/nicolasjhampton/python_tutorial_game_project/blob/21c137f30e863010ce082d6be1b4463ea992f42b/models.py) file as it should be before we do anything fancy...you know, for posterity...

 ```python